 The magazine takes its name from Suzanne Briet’s “What is Documentation?”
 (1951) that expands the notion of what a document can be or what can be archived.
 As part of this project, we wanted to explore a single theme in as many different styles of writing/photography/drawing and modes of creation as possible.

-The money we raise from this Kickstarter will be used to pay for the printing of the magazine, any shipping costs related to the magazine, and the supporter benefits.
+We successfully raised funds from our Kickstarter campaign in April 2017.
+The funds were used to pay for the printing of the magazine, any shipping costs related to the magazine, and the supporter benefits.
 As editors, we volunteer our time and expertise in the hope of bringing a bright (and ridiculous) new magazine to the world.

 In addition to having a varied theme, we at The Antelope Magazine are committed to paying our contributors.
 We value them as artists, historians, creators, etc., and are excited to support the work they do.
 Proceeds over our Kickstarter goal will be going to pay our contributors more.